Cordelia Chase: The Buffy years

 In early seasons of Buffy the Vampire Slayer, Cordelia was often used both as comic relief and occasionally for the damsel in distress plot device, which would require series' heroine Buffy to save her.
 Any concerns that she was simply one-dimensional were alleviated for the actress when writers developed the character through her relationships with Xander and later Wesley, which led Carpenter to become more convinced of her potential.
 In an article about the psychology of characters in Buffy the Vampire Slayer, Steven C. Schlozman writes about how "Cordelia is wealthy and, at first glance, superficial, appearing to care most about her own popularity.
 However, as the show progresses, we learn that her mother has myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and her father was prosecuted for income tax evasion.
 She is a reluctant participant, baffled at her own loyal feelings and bewildered at her attraction to the unpopular Xander."
 He goes on to describe how Cordelia, and "all the characters of Buffy the Vampire Slayer are particularly compelling for their depictions of important adolescent themes."

 Discussing Cordelia's relationship with Xander, Carpenter says, "A lot of Cordy's conflict, and a lot of who she is, comes out around Xander.
 Because she is in love with him in spite of herself, or in spite of him.
 I have my best moments with [Nicholas Brendon]."
 However, her character's growing involvement with Buffy and her friends caused the actress some concern; "I wasn't sure how I felt about it, because I didn't want to lose my edge.
 I didn't want her to be nice; I didn't want her to change because that's who she is."
 Carpenter's challenge was to find a balance between the good and bad sides of Cordelia, and she explains, "That's why I enjoy playing her so much.
 She's got to be somewhat tolerable or why would they hang out with her?
 But I [try] not to lose her edge, her honesty."
 Carpenter claims that Cordelia's "rough edges" made for difficult experiences with fans, who expected her to be snobby like her character.
 Charisma continually pleaded to get to slay a vampire, which the writers let her do in her final Buffy appearance, "Graduation Day, Part Two".

+Following Cordelia's departure from Buffy, Whedon brought back the character of Anya (Emma Caulfield) for a recurring role from season 4 (and later as a series regular across seasons 5-7) to take on Cordelia's "wiseacre" role.